telerik/kendo-ui-core/docs/aspnet-mvc/helpers/upload/modes.md

                 }
             }

-            // Return an empty string to signify success return Content("");
+            //Return an empty string to signify success return Content("");
         }

+> **Important**
+>
-> The Remove action can be used as an attack vector if implemented poorly.
+> The `Remove` action can be used as an attack vector if implemented poorly.
 Always sanitize the file names and verify that the user has the appropriate permissions before actually deleting any files.

-### Disabling automatic upload
+### Disable Automatic Uploads

-The selected files will be uploaded immediately by default.
-You can change this behavior by setting AutoUpload to false.
+The selected files are uploaded immediately by default.
+You can change this behavior by setting `AutoUpload` to `false`.

-- WebForms
+###### Example

+**WebForms**

         <%= Html.Kendo().Upload()
                 .Name("attachments")